Tree for a Tango

 Program

-In order to cover a larger audience, the workshop will take place in the afternoon, CET time (French time), on both days.
+In order to cover a larger audience, the workshop will take place in the afternoon, CEST time (French time), on both days.

 14h00 - 14h10 Introduction to the workshop Introduction to the second day